awsdocs/aws-systems-manager-user-guide/doc_source/change-calendar-update.md

 1. Choose **Save**\.

    Your calendar entry cannot prevent or allow any actions until you add at least one event\.
-For information about how to add an event, see [Create a Change Calendar event](change-calendar-create-event.md)\.
+For information about how to add an event, see [Creating a Change Calendar event](change-calendar-create-event.md)\.